 Take part in our frothy 5k family fun run with a difference – thousands of multi-coloured bubbles raising money for your local children’s hospice.
-Take advantage of the special early bird offer running until 28th February.

 With entry open to all ages, it’s up to you whether you walk, run, or even toddle the family-friendly route in Reading.
 Whichever you choose, you’ll burst through four stations with cannons pumping bubbles up to four feet high, and get covered from head to toe in colourful, light, foamy bubbles.
 This event is suitable for all ages from the very young to the most senior.